 This function visualizes copy number alteration (CNA) segments across

-clusters based on data stored in a muscadet
+clusters based on data stored in a muscadet object.
+It

 displays CNAs for each clusters and scales the y-axis based on the proportion